 Our goal is to accept any offered talk.
 Although we are presented as PHPDorset, our meetups are for a mixed audience of backend, frontend and mobile developers as well as designers, project managers - really anyone involved in the development of software.
 In the unlikely event that our event isn’t a good home for your talk, we’ll do our best to come up with some alternative ideas for places you could give it.

 Slots for talks are first-come, first-served.
 Once you’ve decided to give your talk we’ll let you know when a free slot will be available at a meeting.
 We usually have two talks per meeting, so if there are 4 people on our list of volunteers when you offer your talk it’s most likely that the third meeting is the one we’d schedule you for.
 Of course, people drop out or aren’t available for a specific meeting so you might get a slot sooner.

 If there is a specific future meeting that would be most convenient for you, let us know and we’ll do our best to accommodate that.

-PHP Dorset is a mixed-ability crowd; we have talks from first-timers just learning PHP all the way up to people that have been using it for years.
+PHP Dorset is a mixed-ability crowd; we have talks from first-timers just learning coding all the way up to people that have been using it for years.
 This means you can pitch your talk at any level and someone will get something out of it.
 It’s also a mostly technical crowd, so don’t shy away from getting into the nitty gritty of your topic.
 We’d prefer an in-depth discussion of a single aspect to a shallow overview of the whole thing.